axisgroup/evaluation-toolkit/3.Planning-the-Test/README.md

 ## UX Research Landscape

-This section explores the wide array of research methods available to researchers based on Chris Rohrer's excellent article [When to Use Which User-Experience Research Methods](When to Use Which User-Experience Research Methods).
+This section explores the wide array of research methods available to researchers based on Christian Rohrer's—Chief Design Officer in the Consumer Division at McAfee,Inc.—excellent article [When to Use Which User-Experience Research Methods](When to Use Which User-Experience Research Methods) for NNGroup.

 It then attempts to make some decisions about which methods are recommended given the Axis Design context.